slamice/wri/hipsters/chapter02.md

 Many weirds and beards shot each other, the digital polaroids barely drying between takes.
 Mouths were open, strung out on jargon, cheap beer and dance music.
 Some girls made a few soft-core poses, each holding a meaningless subliminal message.

 I scanned through the crowds casually.
 The lights were dim and confused, spraying in every other direction.
 I recognized a few passing faces in passing.
 A few more prominent and active members ignored me.
 I made a hard nod at one girl made tapestries.
 Finally Selina waded into the crowd.
-I caught fleeting glimpses of Adrian and her periodic boyfriend.
+I caught fleeting glimpses of Selina's roommate Adrian and her periodic boyfriend.
 They were lost in a few ways, most prominently in dancing.

 "What up yo?"
 Selina and I pounded hands and laughed.
 She donned light flannel and a grey cap.